Ctrl K

 %endblock

-1. Geometry in the (XYZ in Bohr units) format to be read from a separate .xyz file.
+1. Geometry in the (XYZ in Bohr units) format to be read from a separate .xyz file using the blocks.

 %block molecule < molecule.xyz

-1. Geometry in the (XYZ in Bohr units) format to be read from a separate .xyz file.
+1. Geometry in the (XYZ in Bohr units) format to be read from a separate .xyz file using a load statement.

 load molecule molecule.xyz